-The table above shows that the Council are expecting to be in an overborrowed position for 2014/15 and 2015/16.
-This is relating to the borrowing in advance of need that was done in respect to the Mersey Gateway project.
+The table above shows that the Council were in an over-borrowed position at the end of 2015/16.
+This was relating to the borrowing in advance of need that was done in respect to the Mersey Gateway project.
 Further detail is given in 3.5.